rilldata/rill/web-auth/README.md

 2. Run `npm install -w web-auth`
 3. Run `npm run dev -w web-auth`

-The development tooling uses SvelteKit. `+page.svelte` is being used to mount the `Auth` component and pass down the props/environment variables through it.

 The `configParams` props takes in `@@config@@` as an input.
 This is a variable which is replaced by the Auth0 runtime to an object containing tenant details.
 While in development we do not have the tenant object so login functionalities do not work.